dchege711/Gateways_and_Sensors/README.md

 ## Getting Started Notes
 * I'm using python3 on the Pi.
 To check the default python version, use `$ python --version`
     * If you need to change to python3, see the instructions on this [site](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux#h2-change-python-version-system-wide).
+* To connect to AWS services, you must present credentials.
+The code assumes that you have environment variables named 'aws_access_key_id' and 'aws_secret_access_key'.
+To set these variables:
+    * Open the bash profile on the pi using `$ nano ~/.bashrc`
+    * Add the AWS credentials into the bash profile as below:
+        ```shell
+        # AWS CREDENTIALS
+        export aws_access_key_id="XXXXXX"
+        export aws_secret_access_key="XXXXX"
+        ```
+    * To avail these variables within the same command prompt session without restarting the command prompt, run the command `$ source ~/.bashrc`

 ----